learn-co-curriculum/dsc-tuning-decision-trees/README.md

 By contrast, the values of model parameters are derived via training as we have seen previously.
 Different model training algorithms require different hyperparameters, some simple algorithms (such as ordinary least squares regression) require none.
 Given these hyperparameters, the training algorithm learns the parameters from the data.
 For instance, LASSO is an algorithm that adds a regularization hyperparameter to ordinary least squares regression, which has to be set before estimating the parameters through the training algorithm.

-In this lesson we shall look at such optimizations in context of decision trees and see how these can effect the predictive performance as well the computational complexity of the tree.
+In this lesson we'll look at these sorts of optimizations in context of decision trees and see how these can effect the predictive performance as well the computational complexity of the tree.

 ## Tree Pruning